Who We Are

 Twin and Twin Trading

-Max Glazer, Head of Finance
+Christine Kanu, Head of Finance & Resources

-Cennet Saglam-Kidner, Finance Officer
+Cennet Saglam-Kidner, Finance & Treasury Manager

-I am the Finance Officer for Twin Trading, working closely with the trading team and the charity.
+I am the Finance Manager for Twin Trading, working closely with the trading team and the charity.
 I joined Twin from Lab 49, where I was an Assistant Accountant.
 Prior to this I worked for Helix Property Advisors and Oxford House College in Finance.
 I made the move to Twin as I liked the idea of working for a non-profit organisation rather than a big corporation.

-Manuela Bustamante, Administrative Assistant
+Manuela Bustamante, Office Coordinator

 Twin Producer Partnerships Programme

-Cristina Ruiz, Head of Programmes (coffee, cocoa & nuts)
+Cristina Ruiz, Head of Programmes - Coffee, Cocoa & Nuts

-Hannah Davis, Senior Programme Manager - Cocoa & Nuts
+Hannah Ward, Senior Programme Manager - Coffee

-Sylvia Baguma, MEL Officer (Rwanda)
+Sylvia Baguma, MEL Coordinator (Rwanda)